Sanix-Darker/dotfiles/README.md

-build-base                      build-base the dev-container and skip the cache run-base                        run-base the dev-container exec-base                       exec-base inside an allready build and running dev-container help                            print this help pull-base                       pull the image from docker hub. push-base                       push the image to docker hub.
+build-base                      build-base the dev-container and skip the cache run-base                        run-base the dev-container exec-base                       exec-base inside an allready build and running dev-container go-base                         build and exec the container base (no deps) help                            print this help pull-base                       pull the image from docker hub. push-base                       push the image to docker hub.